Southern Gage History

 Street MAP

-Cemetery" in Nebraska.
-This peaceful setting attracts visitors
+Nebraska.
+This peaceful setting attracts visitors from faraway

-from faraway places to walk among the state's oldest pioneers,
+places to walk among the state's oldest pioneers, to see hundreds

-to see hundreds of fragrant peonies among the colorful sprays
+of fragrant peonies among the colorful sprays of memorial flowers

 E Broad Street, Blue Springs at the Blue River bridge MAP